45th Reconnaissance Squadron: Korean War

-The squadron was redesignated the 45th Tactical Reconnaissance Squadron and activated on 26 September 1950 at Itazuke Air Base, Japan.
+The squadron was redesignated the 45th Tactical Reconnaissance Squadron and activated on 26 September 1950 at Itazuke Air Base, Japan, where it was assigned to the 543d Tactical Support Group.
 When the Korean War erupted in late June 1950, the USAF's standard fighter in the Far East was the Lockheed F-80 Shooting Star, however the F-80 and its reconnaissance version, the RF-80, were very short-legged.
 It was decided to equip the squadron with propeller-driven North American RF-51 Mustangs.
+However, the squadron did not receive its first RF-51 until November and it was December before it began delivering visual reconnaissance results.
 Even though the Mustangs would be jet-bait for any North Korean MiG-15 jet fighters, it could be safely employed over South Korea, while the jet-equipped squadrons would engage Communist jets that only flew in North Korean airspace.